 Connect with Your Local Social Care Network

-Aunt Bertha is an online resource that connect people with the thousands of nonprofits and social care providers that serve their communities.
-Aunt Bertha makes it easy for people to find and connect with these social services that provide free or reduced cost services like medical care, food, job training and more.
-Go to AuntBertha.com to start your search for the support you need.
+FindHelp.org is an online resource that connects people with thousands of nonprofits and social care providers that serve their communities.
+FindHelp.org helps connect you with food assistance, paying bills, and other free or reduced cost programs.
+Go to www.FindHelp.org to start your search for the support you need.

 Information on How to Protect Yourself Financially from the Impact of COVID-19